What the Library can do for you.

 Are you concerned with students plagiarizing or indiscriminately using the Internet for their papers?
 Do you want students to use scholarly sources and do higher quality research?
 The Information Literacy Program (ILP) has been established to help you improve students’ work.

-Place books, copies of articles, and other material (from the Library collection or your own collection) on exclusive reserve for your class.
-Includes material in print, as well as electronic (PDF) reserves.
+Place books, articles, syllabuses, assignments, notes and other materials on reserve for your classes.
 Please read the Faculty Reserve Guidelines.

 Book materials in advance so your media is available when you need it.